ThomasDerZweifler/MongoMatch/README.md

 # MongoSync

+> Experimental.
+I use it, it works.
+Use it at your own risk and test!

 Keep two mongo databases in sync - with stipulations :)

  - databases should use uuid ids and not the default mongo ObjectID